All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 In casual conversation, calling retatrutide "GLP-3" is harmless shorthand.
 But the inaccuracy can cause real confusion in several contexts.

 Medical conversations.
-If you tell your doctor you are interested in "the GLP-3 drug," they may not immediately know what you mean, or they may need to correct the terminology before they can have a productive conversation with you.
+If you tell your doctor you're interested in "the GLP-3 drug," they may not immediately know what you mean, or they may need to correct the terminology before they can have a productive conversation with you.
 Using the correct name, retatrutide, or even "Lilly's triple agonist," will communicate more effectively with healthcare providers.

 The Evolution of Obesity Medications in Context

-The progression from one receptor to two to three reflects a broader trend in obesity medicine toward more comprehensive metabolic intervention.
+The progression from one receptor to two to three reflects a broader trend in obesity medicine toward more thorough metabolic intervention.
 Each generation of medication has addressed a wider set of the biological drivers of obesity.

 First-generation GLP-1 agonists like liraglutide (Saxenda) produced modest weight loss of 5-8% by reducing appetite.
-Second-generation GLP-1 agonists like semaglutide (Wegovy) achieved 15-17% weight loss with more potent formulations and optimized dosing.
+Second-generation GLP-1 agonists like semaglutide (Wegovy) achieved 15-17% weight loss with more potent formulations and improved dosing.
 The addition of GIP in tirzepatide pushed results to 20-22%.
 And now retatrutide, with the addition of the glucagon receptor, has shown 24% weight loss in Phase 2 data with continued weight loss trajectories that had not yet plateaued.

 Each step in this progression represents not just a numerical increase in weight loss but a deeper engagement with the metabolic pathways that regulate body weight.
-The "GLP-3" nickname, while inaccurate, captures the public's intuitive understanding that each new medication represents a step up in comprehensiveness and effectiveness.
+The "GLP-3" nickname, while inaccurate, captures the public's intuitive understanding that each new medication represents a step up in thoroughness and effectiveness.

 What Comes After Three Receptors?